-- Familiarise themselves with the Menopause Policy and Guidance. - Be ready and willing to have open discussions about menopause, appreciating the personal nature of the conversation and treating the discussion sensitively and professionally. - Use the guidance in Appendices 1 and 2, signposting and reviewing together, before agreeing with the individual how best they can be supporting, and any adjustments required. - Record adjustments agreed, and actions to be implemented. - Ensure ongoing dialogue and review dates. - Ensure that all agreed adjustments are adhered to.
+- Familiarise themselves with the Menopause Policy and Guidance. - Be ready and willing to have open discussions about menopause, appreciating the personal nature of the conversation and treating the discussion sensitively and professionally. - Use the guidance in Appendices 1 and 2, signposting and reviewing together, before agreeing with the individual how best they can be supporting, and any adjustments required. - Record adjustments agreed, and actions to be implemented. - Ensure ongoing dialogue and review dates. - Ensure that all agreed adjustments are adhered to. - Treat all discussions with an employee as confidential unless the employee requests otherwise

-Where adjustments are unsuccessful or if symptoms are proving more problematic, the Line manager may:
+Where adjustments are unsuccessful or if symptoms are proving more problematic, the line manager or Councillor may:

-- Discuss a referral to Occupational Health for further advice.
-Refer the employee to Occupational Health with the assistant and guidance from the Staffing Committee. - Review Occupation Health advice and implement any recommendations, where reasonably practical. - Update the action plan and continue to review.
+- Discuss a referral to Occupational Health for further advice. - Refer the employee to Occupational Health with the assistant and guidance from the Staffing Committee. - Review Occupation Health advice and implement any recommendations, where reasonably practical. - Update the action plan and continue to review.